sayan10rakshit/writing_assistant/README.md

 ## Model Architecture

-- **GPT-2**: The GPT-2 decoder only model, a pre-trained powerhouse for text generation, to offer insightful suggestions.
+- **GPT-2**: The GPT-2 pre-trained decoder only model, a powerhouse for text generation, to offer insightful suggestions.
-- **T5**: Utilizes a T5 encoder-decoder model, pre-trained and further finetuned on the Coedit dataset, for exceptional text correction capabilities.
+- **T5**: The T5 encoder-decoder model, pre-trained and further finetuned on the Coedit dataset, for exceptional text correction capabilities.

 ## Getting Started